The 12 best free job posting sites for employers

 AI summary

-• Eleven job posting sites you can post on for free, from Indeed and LinkedIn to Google for Jobs, Handshake, and your own careers page.
-Each reaches a different audience and has its own limit on the free tier.
+- Twelve job posting sites you can still post on for free in 2026, from Indeed and LinkedIn to Google for Jobs, Handshake, and your own careers page, plus one board (ZipRecruiter) that gets listed as free elsewhere but no longer is.

-• Post to your own careers page so Google for Jobs can surface it, and have a simple plan to screen the applicants a free post brings in.
-The posting is the easy part.
+- Match the board to the role, post to your own careers page so Google for Jobs can surface it, and have a plan to screen who a free post brings in.
+The posting is still the easy part.

-Below are eleven job posting sites that are genuinely free to post on: what each free tier includes, who it fits, and the catch to watch for.
-There’s a comparison table near the end, plus a quick note on the part that takes more effort than the posting itself, which is screening everyone who applies.
+Below are twelve job posting sites that are genuinely free to post on right now: what each free tier includes, who it fits, and the catch to watch for.
+There’s a comparison table near the end, a note on the board that isn’t actually free anymore, and a quick word on the part that takes more effort than the posting itself, which is screening everyone who applies.

 How to choose a free job posting site

-Before the list, three questions decide which of these are worth your time.
-They’re more useful than any ranking.
+Three questions decide which of these are worth your time, more useful than any ranking.

 Is the role hourly or salaried?
 Hourly, high-volume, and local roles do better on Indeed, Facebook, Jora, and government job banks.
-Salaried and professional roles do better on LinkedIn, Glassdoor, and Wellfound.
-Posting a warehouse role to a startup board, or a senior engineer to a local jobs feed, wastes the free slot.
+Salaried and professional roles do better on LinkedIn, Glassdoor’s reviews, and Wellfound.
+Posting a warehouse role to a startup board wastes the free slot.

 Can you handle what it sends?
-A free post on a big board can bring in a lot of applicants fast.
+A free post on a big board can bring in a lot of candidates fast.
 That’s only good news if you have a way to work through them.
-It’s worth deciding how you’ll screen before you post, not after the inbox fills.
+Decide how you’ll screen before you post, not after the inbox fills.

-Here are eleven sites you can post on without paying, sorted roughly from widest reach to most specialized.
+Here are twelve sites you can post on without paying right now, sorted roughly from widest reach to most specialized.
 For each one: what the free tier gets you, who it fits, and the catch.

 1. Indeed

-Indeed is the largest job site in the world and the default free starting point for almost any role.
-A free post goes live quickly and reaches a huge active-search audience.
-The catch is visibility: free listings slide down the results within a day or two as sponsored posts take the top, so a free Indeed post fades fast unless you pay to promote it.
-It’s best for hourly and high-volume roles where the sheer size of the audience does the work.
+Indeed is still the largest job site in the world and the default free starting point for almost any role, but the free tier is thinner than it used to be.
+Since December 2024, Indeed caps free hosted posts at three per employer per month in the US, UK, Canada, Germany, and the Netherlands, each live for up to 30 days, and listings slide down the results within a day or two as sponsored posts take the top.
+If you remember Indeed as unlimited-free, that’s no longer accurate.
+It’s still best for hourly and high-volume roles where the sheer size of the audience does the work, as long as you know the free slot is capped.
 If you’re weighing the paid side too, we broke down how Indeed job posting pricing works and the strongest Indeed alternatives separately.

 2. LinkedIn

-LinkedIn lets you post one free listing at a time, visible in the Jobs tab for about 30 days, with basic applicant management built in.
-Its free tier is more functional than most, but it’s capped: free posts don’t get recommendation-feed amplification, so they reach only the people who actively search.
+LinkedIn lets you post one free listing at a time, visible in the Jobs tab for about 30 days, with basic candidate management built in.
+Its free tier is more functional than most, but it’s capped: free posts don’t get recommendation-feed amplification, so they reach only the people who actively search, and reposting the same title within days of closing it typically requires paying to promote it.
 It fits professional, white-collar, and technical roles where the audience skews experienced.
 For one non-urgent salaried hire it’s a legitimate option.
 For more than one open role, or anything urgent, the free slot runs out fast.
 Our guides to what LinkedIn job posting really costs and recruiting on LinkedIn cover how to get more from it.

 3. Google for Jobs